 Blood glucose monitoring and ketone testing

-If you’ve been diagnosed with gestational diabetes, a form of diabetes in which your body doesn’t produce the necessary amount of insulin to regulate sugar during pregnancy, it’s important for you to monitor both your blood glucose and to test your ketone levels.
+If you’ve been diagnosed with gestational diabetes—a form of diabetes in which your body doesn’t produce the necessary amount of insulin to regulate sugar during pregnancy—it’s important for you to monitor your blood glucose and test your ketone levels.

 We offer advanced diagnosis and monitoring techniques.
 We start by testing your hemoglobin A1C, which has a glucose molecule attached to it.
-This leads us to other early identification efforts, which helps us protect the well-being of you and your baby.
+This leads us to other early identification efforts, which help us protect you and your baby.